Sign in

 Unbind a table #

-To unbind a table from the dataset it’s bound to, start editing your template, right-click the bound row, and select Unbind from dataset.
+To unbind a table from the dataset it’s bound to, start editing your email template, right-click the bound row, and select Unbind from dataset.